Need convincing that tweed suits are the way to go for your wedding? No problem. We are here to help convince you they are… because they are.

 The distinction that comes with a fitted suit is only multiplied when it is tweed.
 Don’t ask us why, it’s just the way of the world.
 Matching tweed accessories also have a unique look that will ensure you look suave.

 If you are both trying to get in shape for your wedding look no further than tweed suits.
 A good tweed suit provides a strong frame.
 Any weight issue you have won’t be as prominent with a good tweed suit cut out to your measurement.
-All Victor Valentine suits are cut to your exact body shape.
+All Mens Tweed Suits are cut to your exact body shape.
 We’ve perfected our art over years.

 Obviously, you should do everything to be at your fittest.
 A fitted tweed suit just means less worry if you do struggle to reach the ‘perfect’ weight for the big day.